Setting up easels...

 Construction Strategy

-We will build a new support structure underneath the I-5 bridge, then remove the deck and pave over the structure during one weekend closure of I-5 in both directions.
+We will build a new structure underneath the existing I-5 bridge, then rebuild the roadway above during one weekend full closure of I-5 in both directions in summer 2024.
 Read more about how we chose this strategy on the next page.

 Project Timeline

-• Construction starts in 2023 - SW 26th Avenue will be closed to motor vehicles for about a year.
+• Construction starts in April 2023 - SW 26th Avenue will close to motor vehicles for about a year.

-• Spring or summer 2024 - full closure of I-5 in both directions for one weekend (Friday evening through Monday morning).
+• Summer 2024 - full closure of I-5 for four miles in both directions over one weekend (Friday evening through Monday morning).
 Dates to be determined.
 Sign up for project news to learn more as we get closer.

 Project Area